bbc/genie-starter-pack/docs/development/data-storage.md

 Data must be saved through the [GMI](gmi.md).
 This ensures all data access complies with BBC data policies.

-## Cookies/Local Storage disabled

-Games adhere to the BBC 'Functional' Cookie so a user can opt out of these features.
-Users can manage preferences here: [Manage Cookie Settings](http://www.bbc.co.uk/privacy/cookies/managing/cookie-settings).

-*All games must be prepared to handle this scenario.*

 ## Saving data

 ```javascript